list109/project-structure/README.md

-# The Project Structure
+# The Shop Admin

-The Project Structure using just the webpack for build (learn.javascipt.ru)
+the shop-admin project built on the project-structure template. it uses ajax tech to request and update data.